-The Clovis Community College Tutorial Center offers noand low-cost tutoring in subjects such as English, math, and science.
-Qualified and trained peer tutors are available to assist students with writing assignments, subject comprehension, test preparation, and study skills development.
-Students may make one-on-one or group tutoring appointments for English; all other subjects are offered on a walk-in basis.
+The Clovis Community College Tutorial Center offers free peer tutoring in most academic subjects.
+Qualified and trained peer tutors are available to students with coursespecific assignments, concepts, or essays, as well as help with general study strategies that will serve students throughout their education.
+Students may make one-onone or group tutoring appointments for writing; all other subjects are offered on a walk-in basis.
 Hours may vary by subject.
+The Tutorial Center also offers additional services such as Comm lab, V.E.T.S.
+(Veterans Educational Tutoring Services), and extended hours during PowerUp Week.
 Please visit the Tutorial Center in AC1-137 or call 325-5248 for more information.